Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Conclusions and Future Work

-In this paper, we introduce the G-optimal design technique into the problem of best arm identification in linear bandits in the fixed-budget setting.
-We design a parameter-free algorithm OD-LinBAI.
+We introduce the G-optimal design technique into the problem of best arm identification in linear bandits in the fixed-budget setting.
+We design a parameter-free and efficient algorithm OD-LinBAI.
 To characterize the difficulty of a linear bandit instance, we introduce two hardness quantities $H_{1,\mathrm{lin}}$ and $H_{2,\mathrm{lin}}$.
 The upper bound of the error probability of OD-LinBAI and the minimax lower bound of this problem are respectively characterized by $H_{1,\mathrm{lin}}$ and $H_{2,\mathrm{lin}}$ instead of their analogues $H_1$ and $H_2$ in standard multi-armed bandits.
-Moreover, OD-LinBAI is minimax optimal up to multiplicative factors in the exponent, which is also supported by the considerable improvement of the performance in the numerical experiments over existing algorithms.
+For the first time, minimax optimality (up to constant multiplicative factors in the exponent) has been achieved in this problem.
+While we submit that the ingredients that constitute OD-LinBAI are not surprising in the bandit literature, an open problem thus far has hence been solved in this contribution (by the careful derivation of an upper bound on the error probability of OD-LinBAI and an accompanying minimax lower bound).
+Our theoretical findings are also supported by the considerable improvements of the empirical performance of OD-LinBAI vis-\`a-vis existing algorithms on benchmark datasets.

-An potential direction for future work is to design an instance-dependent asymptotically optimal algorithm for this problem.
-However, finding a such algorithm or even an instance-dependent lower bound for the problem of best arm identification in standard multi-armed bandits in the fixed-budget setting remains open.
+A direction for future work is to design an instance-dependent asymptotically optimal algorithm for this problem.
+However, finding such an algorithm or an instance-dependent asymptotic lower bound for the problem of best arm identification in standard (i.e., $K$-armed) multi-armed bandits in the fixed-budget setting remains open.
+Finally, as Thompson sampling \citep{thompson1933likelihood, agrawal2012analysis} has been successfully extended to pure exploration in standard multi-armed bandits \citep{russo2016simple, shang2020fixed, qin2022adaptivity,jourdan2022top}, it is interesting to study whether this technique can be generalized to {\em linear} bandits, in both the fixed-budget and fixed-confidence settings.

+\begin{ack} This research/project is supported by the National Research Foundation Singapore and DSO National Laboratories under the AI Singapore Programme (AISG Award No: AISG2-RP-2020-018) and by Singapore Ministry of Education (MOE) AcRF Tier 1 Grants (A-0009042-01-00 and A-8000189-01-00). \end{ack}